opstodevops/AWS-Pythonic-solutions/README.md

 # AWS-Pythonic-solutions
-Code repository for Python code to manage AWS services
+Code repository for Python code to manage AWS services using Boto3 library